3x0t1k/3x0t1k.github.io/_posts/2026-08-11-initial-enumeration-active-directory.md

 If it cracks — you have a valid plaintext credential.
 Skip spraying entirely and move straight to authenticated enumeration.

 If nothing comes back — no accounts have pre-auth disabled, or the hashes didn't crack.
 That's fine.
 Move to the next step.

+> **Heads up:** In well-defended environments, security teams sometimes configure honeypot accounts — fake accounts with pre-authentication disabled specifically to attract AS-REP Roasting attempts.
+The moment you request a ticket for one of these accounts, an alert fires.
+There's no reliable way to identify them beforehand since they look like any other account.
+This is another reason to be targeted rather than throwing your entire list at the DC blindly — the smaller and more deliberate your list, the lower the chance of hitting a trap.
+>
+> **If you already have credentials** from a previous step, you can query account attributes before roasting — specifically `lastLogon` and `logonCount`.
+Honeypot accounts by their nature are rarely or never actually used, so they tend to have suspiciously low logon counts or a `lastLogon` value of zero.
+A real employee account that's been active for years will have hundreds of logons and a recent timestamp.
+An account that's never been logged into is worth a second look before you request a ticket for it:
+>
+> ```bash
+> ldapsearch -x -H ldap://192.168.1.10 -D "r.nilson@corp.local" -w 'Winter2025!' \
+>   -b "DC=corp,DC=local" "(sAMAccountName=suspicioususer)" lastLogon logonCount userAccountControl
+> ```
+>
+> This won't catch every honeypot — some are configured more carefully — but it's a quick sanity check that costs nothing.

 > AS-REP Roasting and Kerberoasting are deep topics — the underlying Kerberos protocol mechanics, ticket structure, and detection evasion are covered in detail in a dedicated post.